Kusunoki no Bannin

 Kusunoki no Bannin (クスノキの番人) is a Japanese novel series written by Keigo Higashino.
 The series began publication by Jitsugyo no Nihon Sha in March 2020, with three volumes being released as of May 2025.
-An anime film adaptation of the first novel produced by A-1 Pictures and Psyde Kick Studio is scheduled to premiere in Japan in January 2026.
+An anime film adaptation of the first novel produced by A-1 Pictures and Psyde Kick Studio premiered in Japan in January 2026.

+Plot

+Entrusted to protect a tree rumored to grant your wish, main character must encounter various visitors seeking its power.